vasavielluru/practiceMaven/README.md

 # practiceMaven
 this is dummy file.
-It is commited.
+It is commited.And Added certain paths